 Watercolor painting revolves around three basic things, which are, a painting brush, colors, and water.
 It involves knowing the art of the correct way of handling of brush, smooth blending of colors, and adding the adequate amount of water for mixing.

-It also involves use of natural, synthetic, organic, or mineral pigments.
+It also involves natural, synthetic, organic or mineral pigments.
 Arabic gum is used as a fixative.
-Additives like glycerin, honey, ox gall, etc., are used as preservatives, and to increase the durability and viscosity of colors, as well as for generating differential effects.
-Sometimes, solvents are also added to improve the texture of the color and to make it either dilute or concentrated.
+Additives like glycerin, honey, ox gall, etc., are used as preservatives, to increase durability and viscosity of colors and for generating differential effects.
+At times, solvents are added to improve the color texture; to dilute or concentrate it.